The Season So Far

 It’s not all bad news across the US Midwest, however.
 In the western part of the Corn Belt, states including Nebraska, Missouri, and Iowa haven’t taken as big a hit to yield as have the eastern states and South Dakota.
 Soybean yield in Nebraska, for instance, is forecast to be just 3.5% lower than the 2018 number.
 This would make Nebraska the highest yielding state for soybeans this year.
 Some inputs to the Gro yield model, especially soil properties, have worked in favor of sandier states such as Nebraska and Wisconsin.
 Sandy soils drain water more quickly, which helps during an uncharacteristically wet year.

 Counter to the overall trend, a few counties, including the ones in central Missouri included in this chart, are expected to have higher soybean yields this year, mainly because they had fewer setbacks during planting season.
 The line with markers shows favorable 2019 NDVI measurements for the four Missouri counties.
 Other lines represent NDVI from previous years.
-Click on the image to go to an interactive display on the Gro web app.

 Some Midwest counties should expect to see higher soybean yields this year, the Gro model shows.
 Several counties in south-central Missouri, including Dallas, Morgan, and Laclede counties, could improve by more than 8 bushels per acre in 2019.
 These areas missed the brunt of the rainfall issues farther north, and look to be on track for a decent harvest.